 The best architectures, requirements and designs emerge from self-organizing teams.

 The best architecture, requirements and design must be approached as a whole system belonging together and building the resulting product.

 Emerge encourages creation in an evolutionary way.

-Self- organizing teams does not mean unorganized chaos.
-It does not lead to a legalization of anarchy.
+Self-organizing teams do not mean unorganized chaos.
+It does not lead to the legalization of anarchy.
 If teams have all the necessary roles and skills to create the wanted product, they are able to decide and organize by themselves.